resurfaceio/insomnia-plugin/README.md

 ## Environment variables

+The plugin has access to three environment variables, but only one them is required for the logger to work properly.
+### Required variables
 #### All API calls are sent to the database running inside the docker container
-The environment variable `USAGE_LOGGERS_URL` stores this address, which defaults to `http://localhost:4001/message`
+The environment variable `USAGE_LOGGERS_URL` stores this address, which by default should be `http://localhost:4001/message`
+### Optional variables
 #### All API calls are filtered using a set of rules
 The environment variable `USAGE_LOGGERS_RULES` stores these rules.
 [Learn more](#privacy)
 #### What if I want to disable the Logger?
 You can!
 By setting the environment variable `USAGE_LOGGERS_DISABLE` to `true` the logger will be disabled and no API calls will be logged.
+In addition, if you're no using any other environment variables, you can just disable the environment and no API calls will be logged until you select the environment again.

 ## Usage